Makrem-Mazroui/shift-planner/README.md

 Targeted Dispatch: Send the generated plan to the entire team or select specific members.

-Calendar Export: Generates industry-standard .ics files for easy import into Outlook, Google, or Apple Calendars.

 🗄️ Archive & History Manager

 Time Machine: Archive current plans with a single click.